Least Squares Normalized Cross Correlation: Related work

-Registration methods can be broadly split into direct and feature-based approaches.
+Image alignment methods can be broadly split into direct and feature-based approaches.
 Feature-based approaches, such as that presented in Brown \& Lowe's Autostitch~\cite{brown2007autostitch}, pre-compute features in each image, match them across images, then minimize a geometric error on the correspondences.
 This approach has the benefit of broad convergence, but is computationally expensive, and does not minimize the true measurement errors, which occur in the domain of pixel intensities, not feature locations.
-Rather than requiring correspondences, direct methods minimize an error on pixel intensities or some transformed pixel space (see below).
-Therefore, these methods exploit more image data, including edges, and have been shown to be more accurate than feature-based methods for direct odometry~\cite{engel2017direct}.
-Recent advances in efficient exhaustive search using fast fourier transforms and ridge regression~\cite{henriques2015kcf} have revolutionized 2-d tracking~\cite{vot2017results}, but do not extend to higher-dimensional registration problems such as active appearance models~\cite{matthews2004active} and direct odometry~\cite{engel2017direct}.
+Rather than requiring correspondences, direct methods minimize an error on pixel intensities or some transformed pixel space (see sec. \ref{sec:local_intensity}).
+These methods therefore exploit more image data, including edges, and have been shown to be more accurate than feature-based methods for direct odometry~\cite{engel2017direct}.
+Recent advances in efficient exhaustive search using fast fourier transforms and ridge regression~\cite{henriques2015kcf} have revolutionized \dims{2} tracking~\cite{vot2017results}, but do not extend to higher-dimensional alignment problems such as active appearance models~\cite{matthews2004active} and direct odometry~\cite{engel2017direct}.
 These latter problems use optimization-based approaches, which are efficient but require a good initialization.
-As NCC is a direct error metric, and non-linear least squares is an optimization approach, we limit further discussion to direct, optimization-based methods.
+As NCC is a direct (photometric) error, and non-linear least squares is an optimization approach, further discussion is limited to direct, optimization-based methods.